ac87/brouter-android-lib/README.md

 # brouter-android-lib
 Attempting to provide a library wrapper to integrate [BRouter](https://github.com/abrensch/brouter/) into an Android app

+## Compile

+In order to compile you will need a Github username and [access token](https://github.com/settings/tokens) to get the packages.
+The example app uses the Mapbox SDK, which requires a Mapbox [access token](https://docs.mapbox.com/android/maps/overview/) the example app can be removed from the project to avoid the need for this.

 ## Usage

 Initialise the library to ensure the folder structure with the app and profiles are extracted